 A Scotland Road Trip is an experience like no other – especially when you travel in autumn.
 The fall foliage glows from gold to a deep red, there’s a chill in the air that doesn’t cause frostbite, and everywhere offers a warming fireplace to sit by at the end of each day.

-The plans for day four of our road trip across Scotland will see us depart Glencoe and head to Fort William to see the famous Jacobite train, then on to Glenfinnan to watch it traverse the stunning viaduct as seen in Harry Potter movies, then through the wilderness of the southern highlands and Cairngorms National Park onto the start of the Whisky Trail, culminating in an evening in a hunting lodge at Kildrummy.
+The plans for day three of our Scottish road trip will see us depart Glencoe and head to Fort William to see the famous Jacobite train, then on to Glenfinnan to watch it traverse the stunning viaduct as seen in Harry Potter movies, then through the wilderness of the southern highlands and Cairngorms National Park onto the start of the Whisky Trail, culminating in an evening in a hunting lodge at Kildrummy.
 Yes – that’s probably two days’ worth of experiences for most travelers, so buckle up and enjoy the ride.

 Our Scotland Road Trip Continues…